common agricultural policy cap

 • Member States should set payments rates proportionate to the ambition and benefits of the farming systems and standards they support and should ensure these payments rates provide a comparative advantage to organic conversion and maintenance, compared to less ambitious standards or single practices that deliver less environmental benefits.

 • In line with the EU Action Plan on the development of organic farming (in particular Action 9), the Commission should ensure that all CAP Strategic Plans include a target for organic land that represents a fair contribution to the EU’s overall 25% target, and that the addition of the Strategic Plans would enable to reach this overall target.
-Member States that still have not introduced a national target for organic farmland in their CAP Strategic Plan, such as the Netherlands, should do so.
+Member States that still have not introduced a national target for organic farmland in their CAP Strategic Plan should do so.

 • Budgets for support measures for organic farming for the period 2023-2027 should be realistic and high enough to allow the country to reach its national target (based on the expected rate of conversion to reach the target) and to comparatively high enough payment rates to convince conventional farmers to engage in the whole farm re-design that conversion to organic management entails.
 Similarly, conventional farmers are unlikely to transition to organic farming if less ambitious standards and practices benefit from equal or higher payment rates, or if payments stop after the 3 or 5 years of the conversion period.